hlissner/zsh-autopair/README.md

 A simple plugin that auto-closes, deletes and skips over matching delimiters in zsh intelligently.
 Hopefully.

+> NOTE: zsh-autopair seems to have trouble in zsh 5.0.7 and under.
+See issue #4.
+Until
+> this is fixed, the plugin will auto-disable itself in zsh < 5.0.8 with a message.
+The
+> message can be disabled with: `AUTOPAIR_INHIBIT_INIT=1`

 e.g.
 * `echo |` => <kbd>"</kbd> => `echo "|"`
 * `rm -f *.|` => <kbd>{</kbd> => `rm -f *.{|}`